soyrice/recoder/README.md

 # recoder
-Standardize and map future land use data
+Standardize and map future land use data with ArcPy

 # Summary